 - In a large bowl, whisk together flour, baking powder, sugar, garlic powder, onion powder, and kosher salt.
 Whisk until ingredients are well combined.

-- Add the very cold and cubed butter and blend the butter into the flour using a pastry blender until you get pea-sized pieces of butter.
-Add the cheese and mix until combined using a spatula.
+- Add the very cold and cubed butter and blend the butter into the flour until you get pea-sized pieces to butter.
+Add the cheese and mix until combined.

-- Add the buttermilk and stir just until combined.
-Do not over-mix
+- Add the buttermilk and stir just until combined

-- Using a ¼ cup measuring scoop, measure a heaping ¼ cup scoop of the biscuit mixture and drop onto a prepared baking sheet.
-Bake for 13-15 minutes or until lightly golden brown.
+- Using a ¼ cup measuring scoop.
+Measure a heaping ¼ cup scoop of biscuits and drop onto prepared baking sheet.
+Bake for 13-15 minutes or until lighlty golden brown.

-- Meanwhile melt butter then add dried parsley and garlic powder.
+- Meanwhile melt butter and add dried parsley, and garlic powder.
 Stir until combined.
 Set aside.